-Legislation Requirements Accessibility of Ontarians with Disabilities Act, 2005 Provides accessibility standards to benefit all Ontarians.
+Legislation Requirements Accessibility of Ontarians with Disabilities Act , 2005 Provides accessibility standards to benefit all Ontarians.
 Municipal Government Act, 2001 Practices and procedures Accountability and transparency Finance O. Reg.
 588/17: Asset Management Planning for Municipal Infrastructure Provides policies and guidelines for levels of service considerations.

 Core Value LOS Objective Asset Class Performance Measure Current Performance Performance Print & Mail Services assets are maintained in a state of good repair and meet service delivery needs.
-All undertake to maintain Staff repair and/or replace assets on a proactive basis, when possible, in alignment with manufacturer recommendations, vendor service-level agreements, or staff expertise.
+All Description of the lifecycle activities staff undertake to maintain assets in a state of good repair.
+Staff repair and/or replace assets on a proactive basis, when possible, in alignment with manufacturer recommendations, vendor service-level agreements, or staff expertise.

-Core Value LOS Objective Asset Class Performance Measure Current Performance (2023) Target Performance (2024-2033) Background Information mance Print & Mail Services assets are maintained in a state of good repair and meet service delivery needs.
-Actual vs. Target Capital Reinvestment Rate (2023) (2024-2033) 4.8% vs. 4.8% A measure of how much funding is available to meet capital state of good repair lifecycle needs (Actual) versus how much funding is required (Target). % of assets in fair or better condition 99% Maintain status quo Condition is based on a mixture of remaining useful life and staff expertise
+Core Value LOS Objective Asset Class Performance Measure Current Performance (2023) Target Performance (2024-2033) Background Information erformance Print & Mail Services assets are maintained in a state of good repair and meet service delivery All Actual vs. Target Capital Reinvestment Rate 4.8% v s.
+4.8% A measure of how much funding is available to meet capital state of good repair lifecycle needs (Actual) versus how much funding is required (Target). needs. % of assets in fair or better condition 99% Maintain status quo Condition is based on a mixture of remaining useful life and staff expertise